IsaacScript/isaacscript/packages/isaacscript-lint/README.md

 };
 ```

-Note that this file must have a period at the beginning!
+This file must have a period at the beginning!

+Note that [the new config format for ESLint that was released in 2023](https://eslint.org/docs/latest/use/configure/configuration-files-new) is not yet recommended for production use.

 ### Step 3 - `tsconfig.eslint.json`